raspersc2/queens-sc2/README.md

       "distance_between_queen_tumors": int, # when deciding to lay a tumor, queen should leave this much distance between existing tumors
       "min_distance_between_existing_tumors": int, # min distance a tumor is allowed to spread to "should_tumors_block_expansions": bool,
+      # If using Map Analyzer, a list of start and end goals can be passed in for creep targets, creep will then follow these paths
-      "creep_targets": List[Point2], # library will cycle through these locations
+      "creep_targets": Union[List[Point2], List[Tuple[Point2, Point2]]], # library will cycle through these locations
       "spread_style": str, # "targeted" is default, or "random".
 TIP: Use "random" when creep coverage is high to allow stuck tumors to spread
       "rally_point": Point2,
       "first_tumor_position": Optional[Point2],